KeitIG/LightMine/README.md

-SQL Plugin development                                            | In progress User Plugin development                                           | In progress Update Framework version script                                   | Not started Root access for the owner + settings panel                        | In discussion Mobile support                                                    | In discussion
+SQL Plugin development                                            | In progress User Plugin development                                           | In progress Update Framework version script                                   | Not started Better URL Rewriting in .htaccess                                 | Not started Root access for the owner + settings panel                        | In discussion Mobile support                                                    | In discussion